--Concern with effective teaching. -Examination of the most effective and productive use of college requirements and electives. -Study of the feasibility of the utilization of the 1-2-1 program, which would allow a student to enter his major sophomore year, finish junior year, and take inquiryoriented courses senior year.
-This program is rarely used or promot ed, according to Charles.
-Force -Integration of value-oriented issues into the curriculum using either new or existing courses.
+-Concern with effective teaching. -Examination of the most effective and productive use of college requirements and electives. -Study of the feasibility of the utilization of the 1-2-1 program. which would allow a student to enter his major sophomore year, finish junior year, and take inquiry-oriented courses senior year.
+This program is rarely used or promoted according to Charles.
+Force ed, according to Charles. -Integration of value-oriented issues into the curriculum using either new or existing courses. -Studying means of heightening international consciousness in Arts and Letters students.
+Charles described this to be one of the "gravest problems" with ND graduates.
+Exploration of the use of interdisciplinary courses within the College of Arts and Letters in order to achieve these goals.
+The committee is chaired by Donald Costello, professor of English, and is composed of two students and seven faculty mem-bers from different disciplines within the College. chosen because of past merit on other committees.

--Studying means of heightening international consciousness in Arts and Letters students.
-Charles described this to be one of the ''gravest problems'' with ND graduates. -Exploration of the use of interdisciplinary courses within the College of Arts and Letters in order to achieve these goals.
-The committee is chaired by Donald Costello, professor of English, and is composed of two students and seven faculty members from different disciplines within the College.
-Costello said each member was chosen because of past merit on other committees.
-"Sometime about March we hope to get a draft of our proposal to submit to the standing Committee on Curricular Examination," a sub-committee of the College Council, said Costello.
+"Sometime about March we hope to get a draft of our proposal to submit to the standing Committee on Curricular Examination," sub-committee of the College Council, said Costello.
 He explained that this would only be a first draft, with individual sections being subject to approval or revision by the College Council.
 When the program is confirmed the committee would draft the final proposal to go to NEH as application for a monetary grant.
 Committee members are currently studying documents and reports as well as interviewing students, faculty and administrators.
 "Past as well as present situations must be examined for some historical perspective," Costello stated.
 "This will give an insight into the future."
 "We must examine what we have and examine possible proposals for improvement," Costello explained.
-"We will work on improving the weaknesses, while at the same time preserving the strengths."
-Costello said there "definitely are" many strengths that would be kept that would provide a base upon which changes would be built.
+"We will work on improving the weaknesses, while at the same time preserving the strengths.
+Costello said there "definitely are" many strengths that would be kept that would provide a base upon which changes would be The Colonial Pancake House OUR SPECIALTY OVEN - BAKED APPLE PANCAKES "You'll be back for more" US 31 (Dixieway North) in Roseland (Across from Holiday Inn)

+THE IDEAL CHRISTMAS GIFT

 Thomas J. Schlereth will autograph copies of

-The University of Notre Dame:

-A Portrait of Its History and Campus
+The University of Notre Dame: A Portrait of Its History and Campus

 Before the Alabama game

-Saturday, Nov.
+Saturday , Nov.
 13, at 10:00 A.M.

-2nd floor, Hammes Notre Dame Bookstore

-Acres MER MARE MANAN A lot of you fly west for vacation break.
+2nd floor, Hammes Notre Dame Bookstore Why feed gas to your car, coins to the toll booths, and great sums to the O'Hare peon A lot of you fly west for vacation break.
 But many are in the strange habit of taking the toll road to O'Hare.
 Or roller skating, or something.
 We don't know.
 We're surprised that more beleaguered students don't take the easy way out: your handy local airport, right here in South Bend.
 Flying from South Bend isn't just quicker and easier.
 It's no more expensive.

 For example, one-way Coach air fare from South Bend to Los Angeles is only \$4.00 more than the same ticket from Chicago.
 Now, unless you're stuffing a Volkswagen or know a way to make tolls, gas and parking disappear, it's probably going to cost you at least four bucks to drive to O'Hare.
 It'll also cost you time and hassle.
 So take the easy way out of South Bend: United Airlines.
 For Friendship Service to 59 cities from South Bend, call your Travel Agent.
 Or call United at 232-4811.
 Partners in Travel with Western International Hotels.